harrynguon/DailyProgrammerChallenges/README.md

 # DailyProgrammerChallenges
-My implementations for r/dailyprogrammer on Reddit.
+My implementations for r/dailyprogrammer challenges on Reddit.